 Strategic corporate development

-Heitman appreciates the importance of Global Investment Standards (GIPS®).
+Heitman appreciates the importance of Global Investment Performance Standards (GIPS®).
 Performance returns for Heitman’s public real estate securities group have been prepared and presented in compliance with GIPS.
 Performance returns for Heitman’s North America private real estate equity group have also been prepared and presented in compliance with GIPS.
-Returns for Heitman’s public real estate securities group have been verified by the accounting firm Deloitte & Touche through 31 December 2017 and returns for Heitman’s North America private real estate equity group have been verified by the accounting firm Deloitte & Touche through 31 December 2018.
+Returns for Heitman’s public real estate securities group have been verified by the accounting firm Deloitte & Touche through 31 December 2019 and returns for Heitman’s North America private real estate equity group have been verified by the accounting firm Deloitte & Touche through 31 December 2019.
 To date, our European and Asian private equity composites consist of leveraged investment level time-weighted returns.

 Certain Heitman subsidiaries are registered with the appropriate regulatory authorities in the US and abroad and, as such, are subject to applicable regulatory schemes.
 These operating subsidiaries have implemented their own tailored compliance policies to insure adherence to governing rules and regulations.